 In June 2022, management determined that two previously acquired saltwater disposal wells ("SWD wells") were no longer economically beneficial to the operations of the Company due to required workover costs and determined that the SWD wells should be shut-in and taken out of service.
-Accordingly, we have removed the cost and the associated accumulated depreciation and recognized a charge of \$4.2 million for the remaining book value of the SWD wells.
-The charge has been reflected in abandoned well costs in the condensed consolidated statements of operations for the three and six months ended June 30, 2022.
+Accordingly, we removed the cost and the associated accumulated depreciation and recognized a charge of \$4.2 million for the remaining book value of the SWD wells.
+The charge has been reflected in abandoned well costs in the condensed consolidated statements of operations for the nine months ended September 30, 2022.

-In late second quarter 2022, management removed the cost of a well that was under construction in Texas.
+In late second quarter 2022, management removed the cost of a SWD well that was under construction in Texas.
 The well had encountered technical difficulties during the drilling phase and progress on the well was stopped.
 Management's evaluation of the well determined that abandoning the asset was the most prudent course of action.
-Accordingly, we have removed the cost of the asset and recognized a charge of \$1.6 million, which is reflected in abandoned well costs in the condensed consolidated statements of operations for the three and six months ended June 30, 2022.
+Accordingly, we removed the cost of the asset and recognized a charge of \$1.6 million, which is reflected in abandoned well costs in the condensed consolidated statements of operations for the nine months ended September 30, 2022.